Mormyrops

 Mormyrops is a genus of weakly electric fish in the family Mormyridae from freshwater in Africa.
 They are characterized by an elongate head measuring twice as long as high, and no teeth on the palate or the tongue.
 The genus includes the largest member of the mormyrid family, the cornish jack (Mormyrops anguilloides) at up to 1.5 m in length.

 Taxonomy and species

 According to FishBase, there are currently 21 recognized species in this genus.
-One of these (marked with one star* in list) is often placed in its own genus Oxymormyrus instead, and yet another (marked with two stars**) has occasionally also been placed in that genus.